Weekends with Adele: Synopsis

 A Weekends with Adele show spans more than two hours.
 The 20-track set list, the longest of her career until her Munich residency at 22, has the most songs from her second studio album, 21 (2011), and five from 30.
 The shows do not include any costume changes, but Adele dons a distinct floor-length black gown every weekend to make sure she remains "authentic" according to stylist Jamie Mizrahi.
-As of November 2022, Mizrahi had commissioned 20 gowns, from fashion houses including Maison Schiaparelli, for the residency.
+As of November 2022, Mizrahi had commissioned 20 gowns, from fashion houses including Schiaparelli, for the residency.
 Adele also wore Harris Reed's first design for Nina Ricci, a custom gown by Stella McCartney, and brands like Versace, Loewe, Louis Vuitton, Paco Rabanne, and Proenza Schouler.

 The show commences with Adele performing a set of ballads.
 She comes out from a curtain of panels that resemble accordions and the shape of the letter A to perform "Hello", accompanied by just a pianist on the stage.
 Adele explained the minimalistic opening choice: "I wanted to start this small.
 And I wanted it to be all about me, obviously.
 That's why I came on and did 'Hello' with just me."
 During the chorus, 180-degree floor-to-ceiling screens are switched on and project four close-up images of her.
 "Easy on Me" is the second song on the set list, performed during the same set up with the piano.
 It can be described as the opening of her first act of the show showing off multiple lower tempo ballads.
 Adele follows this with the torch ballads "Turning Tables" and "Take It All".
 During "I Drink Wine", which closes the first act, a chandelier made of hundreds of glasses which sparkle with golden light drops into the space where she and her pianist have been performing, and the curtain of panels expands to reveal a band and background singers.